Ji-Zhang/datacleanbot/doc/source/usage.rst

 Clean Duplicated Rows
 ---------------------

-DataClean detects the duplicated records and reports them to users.
+``datacleanbot`` detects the duplicated records and reports them to users.

 .. code-block:: python